 In contrast, the third is an encoding requirement and an accuracy requirement.
 That is, the peak bitrate should be no more than 200 percent of the average bit rate, which means that 200 percent constrained VBR is an acceptable technique.
 I’m more conservative, and recommend 110 percent constrained VBR because of what I learned in an article entitled “[Bitrate Control and QoE-CBR is Better].(http://streaminglearningcenter.com/articles/bitrate-control-and-qoe-cbr-is-better.html)” That said, you can encode at up to 200 percent constrained VBR and meet the Apple spec.

-The requirements for live video are much simpler.
+The requirements for how to stream live video are much simpler.

 - The average segment bit rate over a long (~1 hour) period of time must be less than 110 percent of the AVERAGE-BANDWIDTH attribute.